paypal/paypal-android/docs/paypal.md

 ### Know before you code

 You will need to set up authorization to use the PayPal Payments SDK.
-Follow [these setup steps](https://github.com/paypal/paypal-sdk-spec/blob/main/spec/client/prerequisites.md) to create a free PayPal Developer Account and create a client ID for use in the SDK.
+Follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to create a client ID and generate an access token.
+Follow the steps in [Enable the SDK](https://developer.paypal.com/sdk/in-app/android/#link-enablethesdk) to set up your account and application for PayPal payments.

 You will need a server integration to create an order and capture the funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
-The Payments SDK allows for client-side approval of an order with the user's PayPal account information.
+To test your initial integration and account setup, the `curl` commands below can be used in place of a server SDK.

 ### Technical steps - custom integration